The Vampyre: Film adaptation

-In 2016 it was announced that the studio Britannia Pictures would be releasing a feature-length adaptation of The Vampyre.
+In 2016, it was announced that the studio Britannia Pictures would be releasing a feature-length adaptation of The Vampyre.
 Production for the film was slated to begin in late 2018, with filming taking place in the UK, Italy and Greece.
 The film would be directed by Rowan M. Ashe and was scheduled for release in October 2019.

 Earlier adaptations of Polidori's story include the 1945 film The Vampire's Ghost starring John Abbott as the Lord Ruthven character "Webb Fallon", with the setting changed from England and Greece to Africa.
 Also, The Vampyr: A Soap Opera, based on the opera Der Vampyr by Heinrich Marschner and the Polidori story, was filmed and broadcast on BBC 2 on December 2, 1992, with the Lord Ruthven character's name changed to "Ripley", who is frozen in the late eighteenth century but revives in modern times and becomes a successful businessman.

 Theatrical adaptations

 In England, James Planché's play The Vampire, or The Bride of the Isles was first performed in London in 1820 at the Lyceum Theatre based on Charles Nodier's Le Vampire, which in turn was based on Polidori.
-Such melodramas were satirised in Ruddigore, by Gilbert and Sullivan (1887), a character called Sir Ruthven must abduct a maiden, or he will die.
+Such melodramas were satirised in Ruddigore, by Gilbert and Sullivan (1887), in which a character called Sir Ruthven must abduct a maiden, or he will die.

-In 1988, American playwright Tim Kelly created a drawing room adaptation of The Vampyre for the stage, popular among community theaters and high school drama clubs.
+In 1988, American playwright Tim Kelly created a drawing room adaptation of The Vampyre for the stage, popular among community theatres and high school drama clubs.